andreattad/Flower_covers_phenocams/README.md

 the materials can be downloaded at the link: LINK TO ETH REPOSITORY HERE materials include: Images, Region of interests and labels.
 Download them in "your/folder/path"

-## 2.Set up the working environment.
+## 2. Set up the working environment.

 ```
 setwd("your/folder/path")